hawkeyetwolf/hawkeyetwolf.github.io/cv.md

 Implemented WCAG 2.0 **accessibility** standards that achieved a SiteImprove score close to 100 and saved the client from pending lawsuits.
 The project also represented a big leap forward in **editorial UX** for our team, having learned much from the pain points of previous D8 + Paragraphs implementations.

 [**Google Vision API + Content Moderation**](http://live-visionapi.at.kalamuna.com/) (2018)
 Collaborated with Google and Pantheon to demonstrate the capabilities of Google Vision in a Drupal environment.
-Not much to see in the demo site above; check out the code sample (see "code samples" below) or request an authenticated-user walk-through.
+Not much to see in the demo site above; check out the source (see "code samples" below) or request an authenticated-user walk-through.

 [**City and County of San Francisco Human Services Agency**](https://www.sfhsa.org/) (2017) Led a multidisciplinary team that included client developers.